 - Be persistent and stay motivated in your courses, when you run into a challenge, keep trying, use online resources and information, and ask for help.

 Time management is essential to for staying on top of your assignments and responsibilities.
-Effective time management can make a difference in the success of an online course.
+Effective time management can make a difference in the success of a virtual course.

 - Keep track of your schedule and stay organized.
 It is important to make sure you are aware of all of your commitments, both personal and academic.
 Keep in mind major assignments, deadlines, and personal commitments.

 - Block out time to work on assignments.
 Blocking time can also be effective in maintaining focus.
 Design your schedule with your learning in mind.

 - Tips for Time Blocking - Unsure of where to begin with time blocking?
 This article contains 7 helpful tips.

 - Pomodoro Timer - The timer will keep you to 25 minutes of work followed by a 5-minute break.
 The timer can help to promote work flow and minimize distractions.

 - Break it down.
 Splitting assignments into smaller chunks can make tackling assignments and projects more manageable.
 Breaking assignments down will provide you with tasks that can be placed in a to-do list.

 - Monitor your progress on assignments and readings.
 Check-in with your syllabus and study plan regularly to make sure you are making the necessary progress.
 Hold yourself accountable for your progress and make proactive choices for managing your workload.